faadi809/HSI-compression-benchmark/HINER/README.md

 Junqi Shi: junqishi@smail.nju.edu.cn

 ## Citation
-If our work assists your research, feel free to give us a star ⭐ or cite us using:
+If this work assists your research, feel free to give a star ⭐ or cite using:
 ```bash
 @inproceedings{shi2024hiner,
   title={HINER: Neural Representation for Hyperspectral Image},